fylein/fyle-mobile-app/README.md

 ### Android

-For running app directly in android device for staging
+For running the app directly on an Android device for staging

 1. Build and sync the app: